xregistry/spec/core/spec.md

 by the [Registry Model](#registry-model) MUST be serialized according to the rules defined below.

-The serialization of a collection is done as 3 attributes and adheres to this
+The serialization of a collection is done as 3 attributes and they MUST adhere to their respective forms as follows:
-form:

 ```yaml
 "COLLECTIONsurl": "URL",